“Be Where Your Feet Are”: Embracing the Power of Presence in Everyday Life

 Why Presence Matters

-In therapy, we often discuss the benefits of mindfulness and presence.
+In therapy, we often discuss the benefits of mindfulness and presence, including the psychological benefits of mindfulness practice.
 Being present helps to reduce stress and anxiety, as it pulls us away from ruminating over past events or worrying about future possibilities.
 It improves our mental clarity, allowing us to make better decisions.
 Presence enriches our relationships too, as it fosters deeper connections when we truly listen and engage wholeheartedly with others.

 Practical Ways to “Be Where Your Feet Are”